-Last year, Certificate Authorities and web browser vendors voted to get rid of three-year SSL certificates in the CA/B Forum, an industry body which sets standards for publicly trusted SSL certificates.
+Last year, Certificate Authorities and web browser vendors voted to get rid of three-year TLS/SSL certificates in the CA/B Forum, an industry body which sets standards for publicly trusted TLS certificates.

 That change will now take effect on March 1, 2018.
 After that date, the new maximum validity period for publicly trusted SSL certificates will be 825 days—which is a 2-year certificate with some additional time to allow for the replacement process.
 This is an industry-wide requirement and all Certificate Authorities will be required to comply.

 This will align the maximum validity for DV and OV certificates with Extended Validation (EV) certificates.
 EV certificates have been limited to a 2-year maximum since their introduction in 2007, so this change will have no effect on these certificates.

 DigiCert will stop accepting requests for three-year certificates on Tuesday, February 20, 2018.
 This is to ensure there is enough time to validate and issue all requests before the industry deadline.

 DigiCert endorsed and voted for this CA/B Forum initiative as part of our advocacy for shorter certificate lifetimes.